This article explains the Open Systems Interconnection (OSI) model and the 7 layers of networking, in plain English.

 There are two distinct sublayers within Layer 2:

 - Media Access Control (MAC): the MAC sublayer handles the assignment of a hardware identification number, called a MAC address, that uniquely identifies each device on a network.
 No two devices should have the same MAC address.
 The MAC address is assigned at the point of manufacturing.
 It is automatically recognized by most networks.
 MAC addresses live on Network Interface Cards (NICs).
 Switches keep track of all MAC addresses on a network.
-Learn more about MAC addresses here and here.
+Learn more about MAC addresses on PC Mag and in this article.
 Learn more about network switches here.

 - Logical Link Control (LLC): the LLC sublayer handles framing addressing and flow control.
 The speed depends on the link between nodes, for example Ethernet or Wifi.